kenyonhannah/calfornia-coastal-change/README.md

 Output: 4 unique CSV's: amplitude, <br>
 month of maximum shoreline position for that transect, <br>
 month of minimum shoreline position for that transect, <br>
-monthly mean detrended shoreline positions for each transect <br>
+monthly mean detrended shoreline positions for each transect
 <br><br>
 Dependencies: pandas, calendar, statsmodels, matplotlib